02. Masterclass

 Think of it as thinking like a director in a world you can’t control.
 Here is how that training makes you a more lethal reactive photographer:

-How does the "Post-Session Technical Review” function?
+How does the "Editorial Review” function?

 02. The Masterclass